troydm/troydm.github.io/source/_posts/2015-01-25-write-you-a-monad-for-no-particular-reason-at-all.markdown

 }
 {% endcodeblock %}

-And now we are ready to implement *List* monoid which is basically a linked list of nodes that are either empty or contain a value and reference to next list node.
+And now we are ready to implement *List* *Monoid* which is basically a linked list of nodes that are either empty or contain a value and reference to next list node.
 This implementing is ugly due to lack of [TCO](http://en.wikipedia.org/wiki/Tail_call) in **Java**, however it's not too complex and just repeats any linked list implementation in **Java** or any other programming language.